dag-hammarskjold-library/votesheet-marc/README.md

 Convert vote result PDF to MARC.

 #### Requirements:
 The `pdftotext` executable that is part of [Xpdf](https://www.xpdfreader.com/pdftotext-man.html) needs to be in the user's PATH.
-One way to do this is [download and extract the command line tools](https://www.xpdfreader.com/download.html), find the `pdftotext` exectuable file, and copy it into the root of this repository.
+One way to do this is [download and extract the command line tools](https://www.xpdfreader.com/download.html), find the `pdftotext` exectuable file, and copy it into the directory you are running the script from.
+Make sure you get the executable for the system you are on (Windows/Mac/Linux).
+If using Mac or Linux, you will probably have to make the file executable by running `chmod +x pdftotxt`.

 Windows:
 * [Strawberry Perl](http://strawberryperl.com/)

 Mac/Linux:
-* ~Built-in Perl installation should be sufficient.~ This script is only suported for Windows at the moment.
+* Built-in Perl installation should be sufficient.

 #### Installation:
 > `git clone https://github.com/dag-hammarskjold-library/votesheet-marc`